Sport. Health. Nutrition. Gym. For style

 It is forbidden!

-Move fast, get up.
-Under such conditions, a person experiences psychomotor arousal, when the patient begins to actively move, this can sharply worsen his condition.
+Move sharply, stand up.
+In such conditions, a person experiences psychomotor agitation, when the patient begins to move actively, this can sharply worsen his condition.

-Ambulance teams have in their arsenal the equipment and necessary medications to assist the patient before arriving at the hospital.
-The main thing is the speedy hospitalization to the hospital, where they will immediately appoint necessary treatment.
-Experts have a concept - a "therapeutic window", when within 3-6 hours after a stroke, it is necessary to begin complex intensive treatment, until the brain tissue that remains without blood supply during a stroke has died.
+Ambulance teams have in their arsenal the equipment and necessary medications to provide assistance to the patient before arriving at the hospital.
+The main thing is speedy hospitalization in a hospital, where they will immediately prescribe necessary treatment.
+Experts have a concept - a “therapeutic window”, when within 3-6 hours after a stroke it is necessary to begin complex intensive treatment, before the brain tissue left without blood supply during a stroke has yet died.

-By severity, strokes are divided into mild, moderate and severe.
-Mild stroke is cured within three weeks intensive care and ends happily for the patient: impaired functions are restored, no paralysis or speech disorders remain.
-The statistics of more severe strokes is pessimistic: every fifth patient dies, 80 percent remain profoundly disabled.
-Treat severe stroke this stage development of medicine is impossible, so prevention of stroke is more important than treatment.
+Based on severity, strokes are divided into mild, moderate and severe.
+Mild stroke heals within three weeks intensive care and ends happily for the patient: impaired functions are restored, no paralysis or speech disorders remain.
+The statistics for more severe strokes are pessimistic: every fifth patient dies, 80 percent remain deeply disabled.
+Treat severe stroke with at this stage medical development is impossible, so stroke prevention is more important than treatment.

-National stroke prevention measures include active medical examination of patients with diseases leading to stroke.
-Such patients should be under the constant supervision of doctors so that doctors can actively treat their disease, individually selecting treatment.
+National measures to prevent strokes include active medical examination of patients with diseases leading to stroke.
+Such patients should be under constant medical supervision so that doctors can actively treat their disease, individually selecting treatment.

-But great importance They also have personal protective equipment.
+But great value They also have means of individual prevention.

 Know your blood pressure.
 If you are healthy, measure it at least once a year.
-If you suffer from diseases at risk, especially hypertension, you should have a device for measuring blood pressure at home.
+If you suffer from high-risk diseases, especially hypertension, you should have a blood pressure measuring device at home.

 Control your weight.
-Be sure to consult with your doctor about how you personally deal with excess weight.
-Strive for a balanced diet with limited animal fats, salt and sugar, with a predominance of fruits, vegetables, lactic acid products.
-For hypertensive patients, it is necessary to learn in detail and use a salt-free diet, for patients with atherosclerosis - hypocholesterol.
+Be sure to consult your doctor about how you personally can deal with excess weight.
+Strive for a balanced diet with limited animal fats, salt and sugar, with a predominance of fruits, vegetables, and lactic acid products.
+For hypertensive patients, you need to learn in detail and use a salt-free diet, for patients with atherosclerosis - a hypocholesterol diet.

-If you have diabetes, strictly follow your doctor's recommendations for blood glucose control.
+If you have diabetes, strictly follow your doctor's recommendations for controlling your blood glucose.

 If you smoke, stop.
 Smoking doubles the risk of stroke.

-To prevent a recurrent stroke from the first days of a stroke that has already occurred, a number of measures are taken.
+To prevent a recurrent stroke, a number of measures are carried out from the first days of a stroke.
 This:

-taking anticoagulants with increased blood viscosity, when there is a high risk of thrombosis: taking aspirin or aspirin-containing drugs (cardiomagnyl) that do not act on the gastric mucosa;
+taking anticoagulants with increased blood viscosity, when the risk of thrombosis is high: taking aspirin or aspirin-containing drugs (cardiomagnyl), which have no effect on the gastric mucosa;

-taking drugs that improve cerebral circulation.
+taking medications that improve cerebral circulation.
 These drugs are taken in courses in the future.
-In the first year after a stroke - necessarily twice a year, in the future - for health reasons, once or twice a year.
+In the first year after a stroke - necessarily twice a year, then - for health reasons, once or twice a year.

 Denis Pavlov: “Bad habits and overload can cause a stroke even at 20 years old”

-In Russia, a stroke affects almost half a million people a year and is in second place in terms of the number of deaths - about one in three dies.
+In Russia, stroke affects almost half a million people a year and is in second place in the number of deaths - approximately every third person dies.

 Despite the scale of the disaster, only a few people still think about the disease before it occurs.
-And in vain - after all, a stroke can be prevented.
-And if it happened, then with skillful rehabilitation, you can return to normal life.
+And in vain - because stroke can be prevented.
+And if it happens, then with skillful rehabilitation you can return to normal life.

-Assistance in the rehabilitation of people who have had a stroke, a graduate of the faculty of adaptive physical education Denis Petrov has been studying since 2010.
+Assisting in the rehabilitation of people who have suffered a stroke, a graduate of the Faculty of Adaptive physical culture Denis Petrov has been training since 2010.

-Stroke can be ischemic or hemorrhagic.
+— Stroke can be ischemic and hemorrhagic.
 Recovery is possible after any type of stroke.
-At hemorrhagic stroke, which is also called a cerebral infarction, a hemorrhage occurs in the brain, its different parts are affected.
-Ischemic stroke is the blockage of blood vessels by a blood clot.
+At hemorrhagic stroke, which is also called a cerebral infarction, a hemorrhage occurs in the brain, affecting different parts of it.
+An ischemic stroke is a blockage of blood vessels by a blood clot.

-- After what stroke is possible the maximum and fast recovery human?
+— After what stroke is the maximum and fast recovery person?

-- After an ischemic stroke, recovery is faster.
-Whether a person will be able to recover after a hemorrhagic stroke depends on the size of the brain lesion and on how correctly the person and the people around him behave in the first hours after its onset, how quickly they begin rehabilitation.
+— After an ischemic stroke, recovery occurs faster.
+Whether a person will be able to come to his senses after a hemorrhagic stroke depends on the size of the brain lesion and on how correctly the person and the people around him behave in the first hours after its onset, and how quickly they begin rehabilitation.

 — Is it possible to find out about an impending stroke and are there ways to prevent this disease in principle?

-- Of course, you can, despite the fact that the disease is always unexpected.
-An increase in pressure, partial numbness - cheeks, arms, legs, loss of sensitivity may indicate its approach. different sites body, loss of fields of peripheral vision, violation of the symmetry of the nasolabial triangle.
-Such conditions can occur unexpectedly and last for several minutes, and then pass by themselves.
-Do not underestimate the situation - these signs may indicate a transient ischemic attack, after which a full-fledged stroke can develop within a day, therefore, hospitalization should in no case be refused.
-Often, simple blood thinners can save a person.
-If you simply remember to control your blood pressure, as well as check your cholesterol and blood sugar levels once a year, you can already reduce the risk of a sudden stroke.
+- Of course, it’s possible, despite the fact that the disease is always unexpected.
+Its approach may be indicated by increased pressure, partial numbness - cheeks, arms, legs, loss of sensation different areas body, loss of peripheral vision fields, violation of the symmetry of the nasolabial triangle.
+Such conditions can occur unexpectedly and last for several minutes, and then go away on their own.
+Do not underestimate the situation - these signs may indicate a transient ischemic attack, after which a full-fledged stroke can develop within 24 hours, so hospitalization should in no case be abandoned.
+Often simple blood thinners can save a person.
+If you just remember to control your blood pressure and check your cholesterol and blood sugar levels once a year, you can already reduce the risk of a sudden stroke.

-- And if a stroke happened after all, what to do?
+— And if a stroke does happen, what should you do?

-- In no case do not get up, call an ambulance.
+- Do not get up under any circumstances, call an ambulance.
 Within four hours after the onset of hemorrhage, there is a chance to prevent the lesion from reaching its maximum.
 This is the so-called therapeutic period.

-- They say that a stroke is not so terrible as its consequences.
-Is there a chance after that to become a full-fledged person again?
+— They say that a stroke is not as terrible as its consequences.
+Is there a chance after this to become a full-fledged person again?

-- Rehabilitation helps in any case, it all depends on the size of the brain lesion and the amount of time that has passed since the stroke.
-It is best to start recovery immediately, the next day, gradually - you can not give the body and muscles the opportunity to forget their normal state and habitual movements, including being horizontal in space.
+— Rehabilitation helps in any case, it all depends on the size of the brain lesion and the amount of time that has passed since the stroke.
+It is best to begin recovery immediately, the next day, gradually - you cannot give the body and muscles the opportunity to forget their normal state and usual movements, including horizontal position in space.
 But people don't always understand this.
-If it didn’t work out right away, then within a year recovery with the return of all skills is possible.
+If it doesn’t work out right away, then within a year recovery with the return of all skills is possible.
 After a year, it is only possible for a person to adapt to life in an already current state.
-And even the coolest specialist will not undertake the rehabilitation of a person who had a stroke two years or more ago.
+And even the most experienced specialist will no longer undertake the rehabilitation of a person who had a stroke two years or more ago.

-- The mistake is that many underestimate the importance of rehabilitation.
+— The mistake is that many people underestimate the importance of rehabilitation.
 Recovery after a hemorrhagic stroke should begin immediately.
-You can deal with the patient on your own and follow the advice from the Internet, but in this case, no one guarantees that you will not harm the person.
+You can independently treat a patient by following advice from the Internet, but in this case no one guarantees that you will not harm the person.

-- Today - in any.
-As a rule, a stroke is most likely after the age of 40, but in my practice there were 20-year-old patients who had it.
-Stroke "gets younger", which is facilitated by the peculiarities of ecology and nutrition - the use of salty, fatty foods, smoked meats, the use of alcoholic beverages, especially low-alcohol ones, and energy drinks.
-Exhaustion - physical and emotional - can trigger a stroke at any age.
+- Today - in any case.
+As a rule, stroke is most likely after 40 years of age, but in my practice there were 20-year-old patients who suffered it.
+Stroke “gets younger”, which is facilitated by environmental and nutritional features - consumption of salty, fatty foods, smoked foods, consumption of alcoholic beverages, especially low-alcohol drinks, and energy drinks.
+Exhaustion—physical and emotional—can trigger a stroke at any age.

-A stroke is a clinical syndrome that occurs as a result of a violation of the blood supply to the brain, leading to the death of nerve cells and disorders in the functioning of the body.
-IN Lately It is not uncommon to have a stroke at a young age, which often develops against the background of wrong attitude to health.
-Moreover, this disease is often found in people who do not have chronic diseases.
-In our article, we will analyze the causes of stroke, its symptoms and prevention.
+Stroke is a clinical syndrome that occurs as a result of disruption of the blood supply to the brain, leading to the death of nerve cells and disorders of the functioning of the body.
+IN lately Stroke is not uncommon at a young age, which often develops against the background wrong attitude to health.
+Moreover, this disease often occurs in people who do not have chronic diseases.
+In our article we will look at the causes of stroke, its symptoms and prevention.

 Causal factors

-The reasons leading to the development of a stroke at the age of 20-30 years are:
+The reasons leading to the development of stroke at the age of 20-30 years are:

 Etiology of female and male stroke

-The causes of stroke in men and women are different.
-In women, this disease is most often associated with hormonal changes, and in men, with occupational risks and bad habits.
+The causes of stroke in men and women differ in a number of ways.
+In women, this disease most often has a relationship with hormonal changes, and in men – with occupational risks and bad habits.

 Provoking factors affecting the female body

-The main causes of cerebrovascular accident in women are:
+The main causes of cerebrovascular accidents in women are:

-Moreover, a stroke in women rarely occurs at the age of 20, here the defenders of the body play a big role - estrogens.
+Moreover, stroke in women rarely occurs at the age of 20; the body’s protectors, estrogens, play a big role here.
 Most often it occurs at an older age.
 But they have more serious consequences: Severe disability and death often occur.
-Cerebral hemorrhage in women is more difficult to diagnose than in men.
+Cerebral hemorrhage is diagnosed more severely in women than in men.

-The insidiousness of cerebral hemorrhage in women is that they have rather atypical manifestations that seem to be completely unrelated to a stroke.
-In the weaker sex, the first signs can be combined with nausea, weakness, hiccups, loss of consciousness, shortness of breath.
+The insidiousness of cerebral hemorrhage in women is that they have rather atypical manifestations, which seem to have nothing to do with a stroke.
+In the weaker sex, the first signs may be combined with nausea, weakness, hiccups, loss of consciousness, and shortness of breath.

-Before the syndrome of cerebrovascular accident gains strength, the first bells appear in women in the form of a headache, impaired speech, vision, numbness, lack of pupillary reaction to light.
+Before cerebrovascular accident syndrome gains strength, women experience the first warning signs in the form of headaches, speech disturbances, vision, numbness, and lack of pupillary response to light.

-The patient has a violation of coordination, during which the muscle tone is weakened, the strength in the limbs decreases, and falls are not uncommon.
+The patient experiences a lack of coordination, during which muscle tone weakens, strength in the limbs decreases, and falls are common.

-The main causes of cerebrovascular accident in men are:
+The main causes of cerebrovascular accidents in men are:

-Stroke in men occurs at a younger age.
-According to statistics, at the age of 20-30 years, 40% of men are affected by this serious disease.
-However, the disease has standard signs and is diagnosed more easily and faster than in women.
-Accordingly, in the male, the recovery period is not delayed.
+Stroke occurs at a younger age in men.
+According to statistics, at the age of 20-30 years, 40% of men are susceptible to this serious disease.
+However, the disease has standard signs and is diagnosed more easily and quickly than in women.
+Accordingly, in males the recovery period is not prolonged.

-In the male population, atypical signs of the onset of the disease appear only in 30% of cases, otherwise they have classic symptoms, among which there are various mental disorders, impaired perception, headache, darkening in the eyes.
+In the male population, atypical signs of the onset of the disease appear only in 30% of cases, in the rest they have classic symptoms, among which there are various mental disorders, disturbances of perception, headache, darkening of the eyes.

-The role of antiphospholipid syndrome in the onset of an attack
+The role of antiphospholipid syndrome in the occurrence of an attack

-Antiphospholipid syndrome is a newly discovered disease known to cause stroke in the young population in their 20s and 30s.
-The first signs of the disease appear in the form of vascular patterns on the thighs, hands, and lower leg.
+Antiphospholipid syndrome is a recently discovered disease known to cause stroke in the young population aged 20-30 years.
+The first signs of the disease appear in the form of vascular patterns on the thighs, hands, and legs.

 Antiphospholipid syndrome causes sudden deterioration of vision, non-healing ulcers, gangrene of the lower extremities.

-Scientists have found that this syndrome often occurs in 20-30 years, and in 20% of cases, miscarriage occurs due to this disease.
-In addition to brain disorders, antiphospholipid syndrome leads to kidney failure, blindness, spontaneous abortions and a number of other severe pathologies.
+Scientists have found that this syndrome often occurs at the age of 20-30, and in 20% of cases, miscarriage occurs due to this disease.
+In addition to brain disorders, antiphospholipid syndrome leads to renal failure, blindness, spontaneous abortions and a number of other severe pathologies.

-Often, antiphospholipid syndrome occurs in patients with a genetic predisposition to this disease, but there are other reasons for the development of this disease, these include:
+Antiphospholipid syndrome often occurs in patients with a genetic predisposition to this disease, but there are other reasons for the development of this disease, these include:

-Antiphospholipid syndrome leads to blood clotting disorders and, as a result, to the appearance of thrombosis, provoking the development of a stroke in young people not older than 20-30 years.
+Antiphospholipid syndrome leads to blood clotting disorders and, as a consequence, to the appearance of thrombosis, which provokes the development of stroke in young people no older than 20-30 years.

-For what signs should you call a doctor?
+What symptoms should you call a doctor for?

 4 main signs of a stroke.
 First signs brain disorder in young people 20-30 years old: